 - Encoding Tab - select Unicode UTF -8

-- Formatting tips in word - before you save the document as web page, use the resizing (stretching) to make your embedded equations appear nice when viewing the document in 100% zoom (check the attached document with equations).
-The size of generated images (PNGs) will be based on the equations width and height.
+- Formatting tips in Word - before you save the document as a web page, use the resizing (stretching) to make your embedded equations appear nice when viewing the document in 100% zoom (check the attached document with equations).
+The size of the generated images (PNGs) will be based on the equation's width and height.

-- Zip the generated html and resulting images (including any folder for images) in a single zip file
+- Zip the generated html and resulting images (including any folder for images) to a single zip file

 - Upload this zip file as a new test by going to Test->Upload Test menu

-- You can also upload this, in an existing test from inside the test editor, click on Word icon.
+- You can also upload this in an existing test from inside the test editor; click on the Word icon.

 - Note that If you don't have equations in the word, you can directly upload it without going thru Save As and Zip steps